|

 http://www.ncbi.nlm.nih.gov/sites/entrez?cmd=Retrieve&db=PubMed&list_uids=12534647&dopt=AbstractPlus

-idiopathic thrombocytopenic purpura (ITP) was confirmed using immunisation/hospital
+and idiopathic thrombocytopenic purpura (ITP) was confirmed using

 1: Br J Clin Pharmacol.